elimisteve/website/app/_includes/homepage/faq.md

 ### I already have data online, can you help migrate them?

 Yes, if it is free software, we'll be delighted to do it for you!
-If it is non-free software, you have to ge in touch with us as it depends on your application.
+If it is non-free software, you have to get in touch with us as it depends on your application.
-Are friends build a [great website](http://freemydata.co/) to help you know if it is possible to get back your data from non-free software
+And friends are building a [great website](http://freemydata.co/) to help you know if it is possible to get back your data from non-free software.

 ### How do we compare to Gandi/OVH/1and1?